 Could a ketogenic diet give you an edge in losing weight?

-If you are looking for a diet that can help to reduce your weight loss, then ketogenic diet may be an option for you.
+If you are looking for a diet that can help to reduce your weight loss with Liposuction Surgery, then ketogenic diet may be an option for you.
 A high percentage of people are suffering from obesity and metabolic diseases.
 Research indicates about 2.8 million people die from the problems related to obesity.

 It burns fat and improves overall health.
 A body is driven into a state where the body uses fats as a fuel source instead of carbohydrates.